joegharbi/performance-test-results/README.md

 This repository contains performance testing results for various web servers and technologies, including HTTP/HTTPS and WebSocket performance benchmarks.

+## Data Collection Framework

+These performance test results were collected using the **[Web Server Energy and Performance Benchmarking Framework](https://github.com/joegharbi/web-server-benchmarks)** - a comprehensive toolkit for evaluating the performance and energy efficiency of web servers running in Docker containers.

+### Energy Measurement

+The raw JSON data files in the `output/` directory were collected using **[Scaphandre](https://github.com/hubblo-org/scaphandre)** - a power consumption monitoring agent that provides detailed energy consumption metrics for system processes and containers.

+**Key Features of the Collection Framework:**
+- **Docker Container Testing**: Automated container discovery and health checks
+- **Energy Monitoring**: Real-time power consumption tracking with Scaphandre
+- **Multi-Protocol Support**: HTTP/HTTPS and WebSocket performance testing
+- **Comprehensive Metrics**: CPU, memory, energy, and performance data collection
+- **Automated Benchmarking**: Streamlined test execution and result aggregation

 ## Repository Structure

 ```